malpasocodes/alfredcodesblog/content/posts/virtualenvironments.md

 # Installation

+**Macintosh**

-On a macintosh, open up terminal and navigate to the directory where you want to create the virtual environment.
+On a Macintosh, open up terminal and navigate to the directory where you want to create the virtual environment.
 The directory is typically where you are about to begin a new Python project.
 To install the virtual environment type:

 {{< highlight python >}}
 # create a virtual environment named '.venv'